Ancient Egypt for Kids

 Thanks to schoolteacher tall tales and most probably rumors from others, most ancient Egyptian men did not wish to join the military.
 Some did not have a choice.
 There was a royal recruiting officer in ancient Egypt.
 The royal recruiting officer made the rounds of the villages.
 He "recruited" one man from every ten in every village into compulsory service.
 The people were very upset about it.
 The Egyptian peasant was a peaceful soul.
 Forcing him to join the military was unpopular and ineffective.
 The Egyptians lost a great many of their battles.
 The peasants were not fighters.
 They were farmers.
 The thought of spending years locked up in a barracks, marching up and down to the sound of a trumpet, was not a happy thought.
 They would rather work in the fields, although hard work, it was work that mattered, and farming was close to home.

 Egypt had little need for a huge army in the beginning.
 During the Old Kingdom, provinces had local armies to solve local problems.

-Natural barriers did not totally protect them.
-They needed protection in the eastern Delta region and in the south.
-They built fortresses in the eastern Delta region, and built a line of fortresses in the south to protect them from their African neighbor, the Nubians.
+Ancient Egypt's natural barriers did not totally protect them.
+They needed protection in the Delta region, where the Nile River meets the Mediterranean Sea.
+They needed protection in the south, as the Nile River is the longest river in the world.
+There were other civilizations built along the Nile in the south.
+The ancient Egyptians built fortresses in the Delta region, to protect themselves from enemies coming in from the Mediterranean Sea.
+They built a line of fortresses in the south to protect themselves from their African neighbor, the Nubians.

-During the Middle Kingdom, they created a properly trained central army, led by commanders.
-The commander-in-chief was pharaoh.
-The pharaoh’s war helmet was bright blue.
+During the Middle Kingdom, the ancient Egyptians created a trained central army, led by commanders.
+The commander-in-chief was Pharaoh.
+Pharaoh’s war helmet was bright blue.
 The army was always looking for new recruits "to support the blue".
-There are paintings of army life showing new recruits getting military haircuts.